gdm1995/RecipesAdviser/README.md

 # RecipesAdviser
-An Italian recipe adviser __Android APP__ with homemade AI collaborative algorithms to suggest the dish you wish.
+An Italian recipe adviser __Android APP__ with homemade AI collaborative algorithms to suggest the meal you wish.
 Suggestions are based on a selection of ingredients from the user.
 A further funnel filter elaborates his preferences and those of users like him to provide the best possible choise.

 Thesis [TESI-DiMaria.pdf](Thesis/TESI-DiMaria.pdf):